mine-cetinkaya-rundel/ds-sigcse/README.md

     science with R: RStudio as an integrated development environment, cloud-based access with RStudio Cloud and Server, version control with Git, and collaboration with GitHub.
-  - Part 3 will focus on classroom management on GitHub (with ghclass) and automated feedback with continuous integration tools (e.g. Wercker).
+  - Part 3 will focus on classroom management on GitHub (with ghclass).

 Workshop attendees will work through several exercises from the course and get first-hand experience with using the tool-chains and techniques